ray-di/Ray.Di/README.md

 ## Scopes

 By default, Ray returns a new instance each time it supplies a value.
 This behaviour is configurable via scopes.
+You can also configure scopes with the `@Scope` annotation.

 ```php
 protected function configure()